1. Getting Started#

 Tip

-When use you paths in code, they should almost always be relative paths.
+When you use paths in code, they should almost always be relative paths.
 This ensures that the code is portable to other computers, which is an important aspect of reproducibility.
 Another benefit is that relative paths tend to be shorter, making your code easier to read (and write).

 When you write paths, there are three shortcuts you can use.
 These are most useful in relative paths, but also work in absolute paths: